 Intangible Assets.
 Acquired intangible assets may represent indefinite-lived assets, determinable-lived intangibles or goodwill.
 Of these, only the costs of determinable-lived intangibles are amortized to expense over their estimated life.
 The value of indefinite-lived intangible assets and residual goodwill is not amortized, but is tested at least annually for impairment.
 Our impairment testing for goodwill is performed separately from our impairment testing of indefinite-lived intangibles.
 We test goodwill for impairment, at least annually, by reviewing the book value compared to the fair value at the reportable unit level.
-We have the option to perform a qualitative assessment to determine whether further impairment testing is necessary or to perform a quantitative assessment by comparing the fair value of a reporting unit to its carrying amount, including goodwill.
-Under the qualitative assessment, an entity is not required to calculate the fair value of a reporting unit unless the entity determines that it is more likely than not that its fair value is less than its carrying amount.
-If under the quantitative assessment the fair value of a reporting unit is less than its carrying amount, then the amount of the impairment loss, if any, must be measured.
+We have the option to perform a qualitative assessment to determine whether further impairment testing is necessary or to perform a quantitative assessment, an entity is not required to calculate the fair value of a reporting unit unless the entity determines that it is more likely than not that its fair value is less than its carrying amount.
+If under the quantitative assessment the fair value of a reporting unit to be measured.
 We elected to perform the quantitative assessment for fiscal years 2022 and we used the qualitative assessment for fiscal years 2023 and 2021.